 The CFL’s Most Outstanding Defensive Player has all the traits NFL teams covet, but Willie Jefferson was not signed south of the border following an award-winning season in Canada.

 Jefferson posted a career-high 12 sacks, forced six fumbles and knocked down a CFL single-season record 16 passes in 2019.
 He also added 24 tackles, five tackles for loss, two fumble recoveries and one interception.
-The 28-year-old was named a CFL all-star for the third-straight season.
+That led to being named a CFL all-star for the third-straight season.

 The 29-year-old Jefferson had a great workout in front of Miami’s staff in December.
 In fact, the Dolphins cut it short because Jefferson displayed everything the personnel men wanted to see.
 Patrick Graham was Miami’s defensive coordinator but left for the same job with the New York Giants after Jefferson visited the Dolphins.
 Josh Boyer was promoted to fill the roll in Miami.